Kevin-Dinh/allinoneapp/README.md

 # How to run
 Open allinoneapp.html on browser.

-# Part 1: Weather pridiction for today and the next 4 days.
+# Part 1: Weather prediction for today and the next 4 days.

   Step 1: Choose 1 city's code at a time and enter into input text;